py1tcm/DynV6/README.md

 Modify <code>your-authentication-token</code> to your token id provided by DynV6

-username on directory path <code>/home/pi/dynv6/dynv6.sh</code> from "pi" to your username
+Username on directory path <code>/home/pi/dynv6/dynv6.sh</code> from "pi" to your username

 <code>your-host.dynv6.net</code> to your host registered on DynV6